Google launches final preview of Flutter, its Android and iOS mobile app SDK

 On StackOverflow, Flutter activity (new questions being posted, answered, and viewed) is also on the rise:

-For more information Flutter, Google offers a slew of resources, including samples, hands-on videos, newsletters, community articles, developer shows, discussion groups, chat rooms, community support, and a weekly online hangout.
+For more information about Flutter, Google offers a slew of resources, including samples, hands-on videos, newsletters, community articles, developer shows, discussion groups, chat rooms, community support, and a weekly online hangout.